-If graduation is inherently an occasion for celebration—an academic victory lap after a marathon of studio reviews, exams, and thesis deadlines—the Stuart Weitzman School of Design’s 2019 Commencement Ceremony was the ultimate graduation.
+If graduation is inherently an occasion for celebration—an academic victory lap after a marathon of studio reviews, exams, and thesis deadlines—the University of Pennsylvania Stuart Weitzman School of Design 2019 Commencement Ceremony was the ultimate graduation.
 Joining the students, guests, and faculty gathered at Irvine Auditorium on May 18 was Stuart Weitzman, the award-winning designer for whom the School of Design was named in late February, and the evening’s featured speaker.

 A 1963 graduate of the Wharton School, Weitzman had been a generous donor to the University for over two decades and continuously interacted with the Penn community when he came to realize that the opportunity to help elevate the School of Design aligned with his life’s work and intention to support the University more profoundly.
 Through a series of transformational gifts for student fellowships and academic programs, he has helped ensure that the School will continue to attract the world’s most promising aspiring architects, landscape architects, planners, preservationists, and fine artists.

-“The impact of Stuart’s generosity will be felt forever,” Fritz Steiner, the Weitzman School’s Dean and Paley Professor, told the audience in introducing Weitzman.
+“The impact of Stuart’s generosity will be felt forever,” Fritz Steiner, the Weitzman School Dean and Paley Professor, told the audience in introducing Weitzman.

 Weitzman, who is chairman emeritus at Stuart Weitzman, LLC, took the audience behind the scenes of the luxury footwear company he founded by recounting pivotal moments in its rise—moments like the evening in 1983 when, after winning an American Music Award, Aretha Franklin held up a pair of custom-made Stuart Weitzman shoes to thank the designer for making her look, and feel, good.